flutter/website/faq.md

 ### Does Flutter use my system's OEM widgets?

-No. Instead, Flutter provides a set of Material Design and Cupertino (iOS-styled) widgets, managed and rendered by Flutter's framework and engine.
-You can browse a [catalog of Flutter's widgets](/widgets/).
+No. Instead, Flutter provides a set of widgets (including Material Design and Cupertino (iOS-styled) widgets), managed and rendered by Flutter's framework and engine.
+You can browse a
+[catalog of Flutter's widgets](/widgets/).

 We are hoping the end-result will be higher quality apps.
 If we reused